-- Markers, signs or other structures erected within the Area for scientific or management purposes shall be secured and maintained in good condition and removed when no longer necessary. - National programs shall ensure the boundaries of the Area and the restrictions that apply within are marked on relevant maps and aeronautical charts; - Visits shall be made as necessary to assess whether the Area continues to serve the purposes for which it was designated and to ensure management and maintenance measures are adequate.
+- Markers, signs or other structures erected within the Area for scientific or management purposes shall be secured and maintained in good condition and removed when no longer necessary. - National programs shall ensure the boundaries of the Area and the restrictions that apply within are marked on relevant maps and aeronautical charts; - The Area shall be visited as necessary to assess whether it continues to serve the purposes for which it was designated and to ensure management and maintenance measures are adequate.